Updated on February 20, 2023

 The human body is a very complex machine.
 You mustn’t starve yourself; still, it can lead to the loss of muscle mass.
 Eat an adequate amount of protein each day to build lean muscle.

 You should also decrease your carbohydrate intake and focus on interval training exercises.
 Increasing caloric intake will help you gain weight, which will help you build muscle.
-However, it’s important to ensure that most of those calories come from protein, as this will help you build muscle rather than fat.
+However, ensuring that most of those calories come from protein is important, as this will help you build muscle rather than fat.
 Increasing your protein intake is especially important when building lean muscle mass.
 Protein provides the body with the essential amino acids to repair and rebuild muscle tissue.
-Aim for around 0.8 grams per pound of body weight each day for optimal results.
+Aim for around 0.8 grams per pound of body weight daily for optimal results.

 2. Decrease Your Consumption of Carbohydrates

-Completely eliminating carbohydrates from your diet will only set you up for failure.
-By eliminating sugar which includes candy, cakes, and pies (and even fruit), you will notice a big difference in your body.
-Limit your consumption of carbs to around 25% to 30% at the start of your regimen, and then assess from there.
-Ensure you eat healthy carbs from leafy vegetables, whole grains, and low glycemic index fruits.
+Eliminating all carbohydrates from your diet will only set you up for failure.
+You will notice a big difference in your body by eliminating processed sugar, including candy, cakes, and pies.
+However, consuming carbs from healthy sources can help build lean muscle mass.
+In general, limit your consumption of carbs to around 25% to 30% of your diet at the start of your regimen, and then assess from there.
+Ensure you eat healthy carbs from leafy vegetables, nuts, legumes, seeds, whole grains, and low glycemic index fruits.
 Avoid sugary fruits like bananas, peaches, mango, pineapples, and apricots.
 Also, stay away from starchy vegetables like potatoes.
 Decreasing your carbohydrate intake can also be helpful when trying to build lean muscle mass.
+Use an app like Carb Manager or Fitness Pal to keep track of your carbohydrate intake.

 When it comes to getting lean in a hurry, nothing beats the old-fashioned hill sprint, says Jim Ryno, CPT.
 It is the best way to blast fat without tapping into quality muscle, which long, steady-state cardio is known to do.
 No other cardio-type workout produces fat loss results while building muscle as quickly as hill sprinting.
 Jim prescribes 15-20 short sprints per workout up to five times weekly to get the best results.